0xtavian/axiom-wiki/Horizontal vs Vertical Scaling.md

 ```
 Example: `axiom-scan myrootdomains.txt -m puredns -w /home/op/lists/SecLists/Discovery/DNS/bitquark-subdomains-top100000.txt -o myresults`

 Both modules above are examples of vertical scaling.
-We take the targetlist e.g. `myrootdomains.txt`, split and upload parts of the target list to every instance and brute force the targets with the entire wordlist.
+We take the target list e.g. `myrootdomains.txt`, split and upload parts of the target list to every instance and brute force the targets with the entire wordlist.

 ## Horizontal Scaling - Many to One